Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 Accordingly, I use Bulletproof Coffee, somewhat depending on the situation.
 If there is no time for a meal, Bulletproof Coffee can help you feel satiated, energized, and focused in no time.

-Nevertheless, many people do not want to miss it in their everyday life.
+Nevertheless, many people do not want to miss it daily.
 Because the mixture of ghee and MCT oil not only tastes delicious but also supplies extremely high-quality fatty acids.

 For example, they start a new intermittent fasting schedule like One Meal A Day (OMAD).